Calls and Opportunities: Public Art Program

 1. Professional artists, or

-2. Representatives of professional artists, such as a gallery or an estate who is applying on behalf of professional artist(s).
+2. Representatives of professional artists, such as a gallery or an estate who is applying on behalf of professional artist(s)

-Professional artists must have completed specialized training in their artistic field or be recognized by their peers as a professional artist.
+• Professional artists must have completed specialized training in their artistic field or be recognized by their peers as a professional artist

-Participants must either be the author of the artwork or must represent the author of the artwork.
+• Participants must either be the author of the artwork or must represent the author of the artwork

-Artists must live, or have lived, within a 150 km radius of Ottawa or the artwork must have a local connection (please indicate this in the Artist Statement or Artistic Résumé).
+• Artists must live, or have lived, within a 150 km radius of Ottawa or the artwork must have a local connection (please indicate this in the Artist Statement or Artistic Résumé)

-Artists must be committed to their artistic practice.
+• Artists must be committed to their artistic practice

-Artists who identify as Anishinabe Algonquin.
+• Artists who identify as Anishinabe Algonquin

 Who is not eligible?

-• Students who have not yet completed arts training.
+• Students who have not yet completed arts training

-• Artists who do not live, nor have not lived, within a 150 km radius of Ottawa.
+• Artists who do not live, nor have not lived, within a 150 km radius of Ottawa

-• City of Ottawa employees or elected representatives in compliance with the City of Ottawa Employee Code of Conduct and all applicable laws and regulations.
+• City of Ottawa employees or elected representatives in compliance with the City of Ottawa Employee Code of Conduct and all applicable laws and regulations

 Restrictions

-• Meeting all eligibility requirements does not guarantee purchase of artwork.
+• Meeting all eligibility requirements does not guarantee purchase of artwork

 Assessment criteria

-Applications are assessed by a Peer Assessment Committee according to:
+Eligible applications are assessed according to:

 • Artistic merit